-Despite having to be in a guided tour because I am British, I had two days afterwards to explore to Tehran independently – moving independently around the country as a Brit isn’t permitted.
+Despite having to be on a guided tour because I held a British passport, I had two days afterwards to explore Tehran independently – moving independently around the country as a Brit isn’t permitted.

 Approaching the gate with another traveller friend in tow, I asked about entry only to be told it wasn’t possible.
 My reasoning about my guide’s earlier conversation was still met with strong dismissal.
 I continued to plead that I was told to come back on this day armed with cash.
 It was still a no. Just with a continued persuasive calmness and a dash of cheeky determination, we eventually settled on a deal that set us back nearly 1 million Rial ($40).